Frequently Asked Questions.

 Can I mail packages to the College prior to my arrival?

-You can have packages arrive at Middlebury any time AFTER AUGUST 24th:
+In February you can have packages arrive at Middlebury after February 5th.

-The arrival of many first-year students in the fall necessitates that packages mailed before the start of the school year to be sent to the Service Building Warehouse.
-New and returning students who are shipping large items to the College between August 24 and September 14 should use the following address:
+The arrival of many first-year students necessitates that packages mailed before the start of the school year to be sent to the Service Building Warehouse.
+New and returning students who are shipping large items to the College should use the following address:

 Student Full Name (no nicknames, please)